kduncanwelke/Techdegree-Unit-10-Project/readme.md

 The third and additional section allows exploration of the **Astronomy Photo of the Day** provided by NASA.
 Users can step through the photos day by day, or search for a given day, then see results.
 This feature incorporates the use of both photo and video display (via web view), as an APOD for a given day can also come in video format.

+All three of these features incorporate a feature which allows a user to tap on the primary image displayed, and see the full view.
+This allows zooming, so a user can explore the details of an image, which is especially useful when viewing the app on a small screen.

 ## Dependencies